ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/rally.rst

 ============

 Rally points are a list of home points for the APM.
-On entering a failsafe mode (and the parameters are set to return home) the APM will fly the UAV to the nearest rally point.
-Note that a maximum of 5 rally points are supported per APM.
+On entering a failsafe mode (and the parameters are set to return home) the autopilot will fly the UAV to the nearest rally point.
+Note that a maximum of 5 rally points are supported per autopilot.

 This is useful during long range flights, where it would be safer for the UAV to return to a closer home point rather than flying all the way